MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/analysis_modules.rst

 *full set of dependencies* is automatically installed.

 Other modules require external programs.
-For instance, the :mod:`MDAnalysis.analysis.hole2.hole` module requires an installation of the HOLE_ suite of programs.
+For instance, the :mod:`MDAnalysis.analysis.hole` module requires an installation of the HOLE_ suite of programs.
 You will need to install these external dependencies by following their installation instructions before you can use the corresponding MDAnalysis module.

 .. _scikit-learn: http://scikit-learn.org/
 .. _HOLE: http://www.holeprogram.org/